orangemug/hotjson/README.md

 ## Build
-Find a build file at <build/hotjson.js>.
-To rebuild run
+Find a build file at <http://orangemug.github.io/hotjson.js>.
+To rebuild, and generate the website run

-    npm run-script build
+    npm run-script release

 ## Test